-Wilderness and wild places were my passions in life.
+Wild places, wildlife, and travel were my passions in life.
 Capturing and sharing my experiences in these places were what inspired me to get up each morning, not my 9-to-5.
 It was the first thing I thought about each morning and the last thing each night before drifting off to sleep.
 If I were going to preach that you had to do what you love to truly be successful in life – as was my mantra to my employees – I would have to buy into it myself and not look back.
 I was only willing to accept excellence in myself and I could only achieve excellence by doing what I loved and was truly passionate about.

 Throughout the transition, I received a tremendous amount of emotional support from family and close friends.
 I’ll always be grateful for that.
 Some were genuinely concerned and that was certainly understandable.
 Others thought it was only a phase I was going through – a mid-life crisis, perhaps – that I would eventually outgrow before crawling back to the real world again.
-At least no one told me to grow up, get a haircut, and buy a weed wacker.
+At least no one told me to grow up and get a haircut.

-“But taking pictures isn’t real work,” some would say.
-“You’re just running off to pretty places and having fun.”
+“But taking pictures isn’t real work,” many would say.
+“You’re just running off to pretty places and having fun.

 “Right,” I would answer.
 “So what exactly is your point?”

-So after eleven years of traveling the world, chasing down magical light, and capturing as many unrepeatable moments in the wild on film and digital media as possible, I’d like to think that I’ve achieved a modest amount of success as a professional photographer.
+So after many years now of traveling the world, chasing down magical light, and capturing as many unrepeatable moments in the wild on film and digital media as possible, I’d like to think that I’ve achieved a modest amount of success as a professional photographer.
 But what is a “success” anyway?
-By one yardstick, I already was a success ten years ago.
+By one yardstick, I already was a success those many years ago.

 But if living an inspired, passion driven life doing exactly what I feel I was meant to do – while managing to live financially comfortable as well – is another yardstick with which to measure success, well then I guess I’ve achieved something after all.
 It’s also the greatest birthday gift I could have ever given myself.